AsteaFrostweb/2DDriftGame/README.md

 ### Dev console and limited command API

-The developer/debugging console is enabled with the (`) key.
-It is a built in UI that allows debugging and access to a limited API.
+The developer/debugging console is enabled with the **`** key.
+It allows debugging and access to a limited selection of commands.

 #### API
   - "show-ip"  :  Displays the current server IP assigned in the NetworkManager